top of page

 • Bundle pricing: Increase your average order value (AOV) by bundling products together and offering them at a discount.
 Customers will love the deal they’re getting, especially if you compare the individual item prices to the bundle pricing.

-06. Give customers all the info they need
+06. Give your customers all the info they need

-In a brick-and-mortar setting, customers have all of the information they need to make a purchasing decision in store.
-They can touch an item, hold it, test it out, try it on, see how large it is and ask a sales associate to fill in any knowledge gaps.
+In a brick-and-mortar setting, customers can touch an item, hold it, test it out, try it on and ask a sales associate any pressing questions.

 • Photos: Upload photos from multiple angles.
 Include full-product images and close-ups.
 If the product is wearable, show models of different sizes wearing it.
-Stage the product to show customers how to use it and encourage cross-selling of complementary products.
+Stage the product to show customers how to use it or how to pair it with complementary products.
+View more eCommerce photography tips.

 • Description: If customers couldn’t see the product, how would you describe it?
 Mention features that aren’t shown in the images as well as those that are.
 Include SEO keywords to make your product easier to find.